 The Sedgwick Family

-A portrait of another ancestor, Theodore Sedgwick, by Gilbert Stuart, hangs in the Museum of Fine Arts.
+A portrait of another ancestor, Theodore Sedgwick, by Gilbert Stuart, hangs in the Museum of Fine Arts Boston.
 He was a U.S. Senator and Speaker of the U.S. House of Representatives under President George Washington.
 Theodore Sedgwick also brought the lawsuit that freed Elizabeth Freeman and helped eliminate slavery in Massachusetts.

 The “Hope and Glory” bas relief across Beacon Street from the Massachusetts Statehouse is a memorial to the 54th Infantry Regiment led by her great-great uncle, Robert Gould Shaw.